zvigrinberg/rh-servicemesh-http-traffic-interception/istio/using-ambassador-container-app/README.md

 podman push registry-server-address.io/youraccount/traffic-interceptor-quarkus:1
 ```

-**Note: The proxy application assuming that per pod,  there is only one pod' container port exposed through k8s service, and this is the microservice' serving port.**
 #### Ambassador Mode
+**Note: In this Mode, The proxy application assuming that per pod,  there is only one pod' container port exposed through k8s service, and this is the microservice' serving port.**
 1. create new project test-ambassador
 ```shell
 oc new-project test-ambassador